Revising and Loosening Hours-of-Service Regulations for Truck Drivers – Part 1

 What to Do if You are Harmed in a Trucking Accident

 If the roads are unsafe and you do end up getting hurt in a trucking accident, you should call an experienced personal injury attorney who specializes in injuries from trucking accidents, so that you can seek the compensation you deserve.
-The Linebaugh Law Firm has a team of attorneys who specialize in this type of accident, and you can contact us for help with your case.
+Linebaugh, Dority & Allen has a team of attorneys who specialize in this type of accident, and you can contact us for help with your case.